-For the second quarter of 2023, the Company recorded an income tax expense of \$41 million versus \$14 million for the same period in 2022.
-These amounts are consistent with the variation in income before income taxes and adjustments for current and prior years, as disclosed in Note 18 "Income Taxes" in the Company's unaudited interim condensed consolidated financial statements.
+For the third guarter of 2023, the Company recorded an income tax expense of \$13 million versus a tax recovery of \$20 million for the same period in 2022.
+These amounts are consistent with the variation in income before income taxes and the variation of tax-exempt income, as disclosed in Note 18 "Income Taxes" in the Company's unaudited interim condensed consolidated financial statements.